This CV is current as of October, 2018.

 B.A. with Highest Honors in History, Minor in Art History

 Nation and Loyalty in a German-Polish Borderland: Upper Silesia, 1848-1960.
-Forthcoming with Cambridge UP in 2018.
+Cambridge University Press, 2018.

 “Polish Nationalism and National Ambiguity in Weimar Upper Silesia.”
 In Kamusella, et. al. Creating Nationality in Central Europe, 1880-1950: Modernity, Violence and (Be)Longing in Upper Silesia.
-Taylor & Francis, 2016.
+Taylor & Francis, 2016

 “A Jewish ‘Nature Preserve’: League of Nations Minority Protections in Nazi Upper Silesia, 1933-1937.”
-Central European History 46:1, March 2013
+Central European History 46:1, March 2013.

 “Democracy, Nationalism, and Self-Determination in Central Europe.”
 Review article for Contemporary European History 21:4, November 2012.

 “Nationalism on the Margins.”
 Bulletin of the German Historical Institute 50, Spring 2012.